CRISES IN THE CAPITALIST SYSTEM

 • Investors tried to sell their shares, but prices had plummeted.

-The stock market crash marked the beginning of a global economic crisis known as the Great Economic Depression.
+Stock market crash marked the beginning of a global economic crisis known as the Great Economic Depression.

-CHARACTERISTICS OF THE GREAT DEPRESSION.
+CHARACTERISTICS OF GREAT DEPRESSION.

 1. Fall in Agricultural and Industrial Production.